 The city of Leeuwarden is the capital of Fryslân (one of the 12 Dutch provinces) and situated in the Northern part of The Netherlands.
-Leeuwarden was European Capital of Culture in 2018, together with Valletta and has got more than 800 national heritage sites.
+Leeuwarden was European Capital of Culture in 2018 (together with Valletta) and has got more than 800 national heritage sites.
 Besides having the charm of these beautiful historical buildings, it's a vibrant city with lots of street art and many events and festivals.
-In this blog you will find tips and tricks to make the most out of a weekend in 'Ljouwert', like the Frisians call their city.
+In this city guide you will find travel tips to make the most out of a weekend in 'Ljouwert', like the Frisians call their city.

 The most iconic sight of Leeuwarden is the Oldehove leaning tower.
 It leans for almost 2 meters which is more than the Tower of Pisa.
 The construction began in 1529 but was never finished due to the simple fact that it began to sink.
 Its 39 meters height doesn't come close to the intended height of 120 meters and the rest of the church is still absent, but that does not bother at all.
 Because of this it got a symbolic status and is probably the most beloved building to the people of Leeuwarden.